 The reality is that we live in a busy world that grows increasingly hectic.
 On occasions when we can get to bed early, it can still be hard to relax and “turn off” our brains.
 We may fall asleep then wake up in the middle of the night unable to go back to bed.
 What can we do?

-Lifestyle changes during the day can help at night.
-Exercise, avoiding excessive alcohol or cutting off caffeine after a certain time can improve sleep cycles at night.
+Healthy sleep habits start during the day.
+Exercise, avoiding excessive alcohol or cutting off caffeine after a certain time can help us fall asleep quicker and improve sleep cycles at night.

-A night routine prioritizes sleep and better prepares us to sleep well.
+A night routine which starts before bedtime can better prepare us to sleep well.
 The routine helps eliminate activities or things in our environment that may reduce sleep quality.
 The Sleep Foundation recommends quiet reading and stretching before bed as well as putting devices away at least an hour before bedtime since blue light interferes with the body’s natural circadian rhythm.

 Start with low to non caffeinated teas like white, green, or herbal teas.
 Some popular herbal ingredients that help with sleep are lavender and mint, but the king of herbal teas is chamomile.
 Known for its sedative effects, chamomile contains an antioxidant called apigenin which can encourage muscle relaxation and sleep.
 Chamomile is available as a straight loose tea and is also used as an ingredient in Chocolate Mint Tea.
 Tea bag selections with chamomile include Lemon Chamomile and NANEA.